HIPAA-Compliant Software Development Checklist for 2023

-As HIPAA compliant software developers, we at MobiDev want to ensure that you are aware of how to make your product compliant with HIPAA rules so that these devastating data breaches do not happen to you and your customers.
-To do that, we’re making our latest resource, the HIPAA Compliance Checklist 2022, available to you.
+We, at MobiDev, want to ensure that you know how to make your web or mobile healthcare application compliant with HIPAA rules so data breaches do not happen to you and your customers.
+You can download the short version of HIPAA Compliant Software Development Checklist for 2023 above for free.

 The means for making your medical software HIPAA-compliant or building one from scratch depends on your goals and the way sensitive data is stored and transmitted.
 However, let’s talk about seven general thoughts on how these requirements need to be met.

-It’s recommended to validate if HTTPS protocol is set up properly and there are no expired or insecure TLS versions.
+It’s recommended to validate if the HTTPS protocol is set up properly and if there are no expired or insecure TLS versions.

 Passwords can be transmitted and stored with the help of hash values.
 Together with secure complex passwords, this can prevent compromising events.
 Here is the specific information about HIPAA compliance of WordPress-based websites.

-For this purpose we apply an industry approved encryption using AES and RSA algorithms with strong keys (preferably 256 bits for AES, and at least 4096 bits for RSA).
-PostgreSQL manager with a built-in data encryption feature could be an alternative solution.
+For this purpose, we apply industry-approved encryption using AES and RSA algorithms with strong keys (preferably 256 bits for AES, and at least 4096 bits for RSA).
+A PostgreSQL manager with a built-in data encryption feature could be an alternative solution.

 We also use managed databases in the public cloud with encryption, for example, Amazon Relational Database Service (RDS) or Cloud SQL in the Google Cloud Platform.

-In order to maintain HIPAA compliance, identity and access management are essential.
-When it comes to institutional data, passwords and user IDs must be as secure as possible and never shared among employees.
+In order to maintain HIPAA compliance, identity, and access management are essential.
+When it comes to institutional data, passwords, and user IDs, they must be as secure as possible and never shared among employees.
 HIPAA has very strict rules about the level of security that must be maintained to ensure user data privacy and protection.